viivekthakur/viivekthakur/README.md

 ### About Me 🚀
-- I’m a student pursuing my Bachelors in Computer Science & Engineering. </br>
+- I’m a final year student pursuing my Bachelors in Computer Science & Engineering. </br>
-- I am passionate about Web dev, Machine Learning, Cyber security & I enjoy learning new things. </br>
+- I am passionate about Web dev, Machine Learning, Designing & I enjoy learning new things. </br>
-- I’m currently learning python and web development.
+- I’m currently learning Adobe XD and MERN.
-- I’m looking to collaborate on Project related to python and basic web dev projects.
+- I’m looking to collaborate on Project related to UI/UX Designing and basic MERN projects.
 - all the link to connect with me:[ vivek!](https://bio.link/vivekthakur)

 ## ⚡ Technologies